ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/email_configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The number of minutes that must lapse before a member is allowed to send
 another email.

-Note: This only applies to the Email Console in the
+.. note:: This only applies to the Email Console in the member profile
-member profile pages.
+   pages.

 Log Email Console Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~